MCP Usage Guide¶

 }

-For the Responses API or remote-only OpenAI clients, use streamable-http.
+For the Responses API or remote-only clients, use streamable-http.

 If codeclone-mcp is not on PATH, use an absolute path to the launcher.